SheaParrott/meal-plan/README.md

-# Meal Plan (work in progress - almost ready for deployment)
+# Meal Plan (Code Reactor and Testing in progress)

 ## Inspiration